 Raise the Rates, Leave Our Bus Pass Alone!

-Join the ongoing campaign for the rights of people with disabilities in British Columbia.
+This was one element of the ongoing campaign for the rights of people with disabilities in British Columbia.
 Read the latest report released by the BC Poverty Reduction Coalition and Citizens for Accessible Neighbourhoods: Sharing Our Realities: Life on Disability Assistance in British Columbia.

 Poverty Myth Busters

 Whether you’re at a party, having dinner with your parents, at the bus stop, or listening the news, whenever there’s a discussion about poverty, you will no doubt hear things like “the situation in BC isn’t that bad”, how “the poor are lazy” and they “just need to get a job”, or that “those on welfare are taking advantage” of our world-renowned social assistance programs.
-This is why the Poverty Free Action Team has launched this campaign.
+This is why the Poverty Free Action Team launched this campaign.
 It’s time to bust these poverty myths and get to the root of the problem!
-Find out more here.

 Poverty Free BC Action Week: We teamed up with Raise the Rates, the BC Federation of Labour and many other groups for a Poverty Free BC Rally on March 4th 2017.
 We raised our voices together and show candidates in the provincial election that we’ll be voting for politicians that commit to a strong, comprehensive poverty reduction plan.
 In the week leading up to the rally, there was a week of action with each day of the week lined up with an essential pillar of an effective poverty reduction plan.